macstoffel/red-cogs/README.md

 ## These are my personal cogs for Discord Red-Bot.Just made to experiment with some ideas

 ---

+> alphabetkink - just a wordgame with NSFW-words.

+> bumpreminder - reminds everyone to bump on Disboard

 > prutser - assign a role to block a user from participating in counting
 >
 > timematchcog - for alerting my kids to touch the ground